|Available for||User roles||Super Admin|

 - Add tag: The specified tag(s) will be applied to the opportunity.
 Multiple workflows may have rules to apply the same tag, but each tag can only appear once on an opportunity.

 - If the rule you have defined in the workflow is valid, the step will turn blue in the workflow editor.
-When all rules are valid, the Start Workflow button will become clickable at the top of the editor.
+When all rules are valid, the Create Workflow button will become clickable at the top of the editor.
 Click this button add the newly created workflow to the list of workflow automations.
 Note: new workflows will be active upon creation.
 If you wish the workflow you are creating to start in an inactive stake, move the toggle at the top of the editor to the off position before clicking the Create Workflow button.

 To enable or disable an automation workflow, click the toggle at the top of the workflow editor.
-The toggle will appear green when the workflow is active.
+The toggle will appear blue when the workflow is active.

 Workflows can also be enabled and disable by clicking the toggle next to the corresponding workflow title in the Automation workflows list.